BPOST 2023 - 2024

 Design System purpose and principles

-The purpose of the design system was to codify and share product design decisions across the bpostgroup and its shape and form was highly informed by the following principles.
+The purpose of the design system is to codify and share product design decisions across the bpostgroup and its shape and form was highly informed by the following principles.

 Platform parity